Why Schools Block Websites — and Why You Should, Too

-These are just a fraction of what schools may block on their devices.
+These are just a fraction of the websites to block for schools.
 There are thousands more that easily make the list.
 Some schools block entire categories of content, taking away the need for human analysis of individual websites.

 Reasons to Block Websites at Home